What happens to my pet during the proceure?

 How do I care for my pet after the surgery?

-When your dog goes home, we ask you to keep an eye on the wound and to let us know if there is any problem with the surgery site such as swelling, discharge, or if he manages to chew any of the stitches out.
+When your pet goes home, we ask you to keep an eye on the wound and to let us know if there is any problem with the surgery site such as swelling, discharge, or if they manage to chew any of the stitches out.
 These complications are unlikely but do occasionally occur and we encourage you to contact us if you are concerned.
 If you think that your pet may lick at the sutures, then we can happily fit an Elizabethan collar.